google/gapid/test/swarming/README.md

 You can trigger a Swarming test manually with:

-1. Grab tests from x20:
+1. Grab tests from x20: `x20/teams/android-graphics-tools/agi/kokoro/swarming`.
-   `x20/teams/android-graphics-tools/agi/kokoro/swarming`.
    Copy the `tests` folder under `test/swarming/`.
+For instance, a "foobar" test folder (typically containing an APK and a `params.json` file) should be under `test/swarming/tests/foobar`.

 2. Use `./manual-run.sh tests/foobar` to trigger the foobar test in Swarming and collect its results.